caseyvaughn/pandas-zoos-rails/readme.md

 ### React

 Inside the rails directory, create a new React app with `create-react-app client`.
-Build out a basic front end that makes axios calls to your database and demonstrates the app's CRUD functionality.
+Build out a basic front end that makes axios calls to your database and demonstrates the app's functionality.

 ## Bonus